jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Unedited/Topic 3 - Memory Management.md

 Paging is a memory management mechanism that allows physical address space of a process to be **non-contiguous.** This is done by dividing physical memory into blocks of **equal size** called **frames** - and dividing [[Topic 3 - Memory Management#Logical Address Spaces|program/logical address spaces]] into blocks of the same size, known as **pages.**

-Pages are loaded into the available frames as the processes they contain are executed; this acts as a good solution to external fragementation.
+Pages are loaded into the available frames as the processes they contain are executed; this acts as a good solution to external fragmentation.

 ##### Process of forming pages